staff-engineer/staff-engineer.github.io/content/posts/01_deep_work.md

 _Examples of shallow work: reading Slack, passively attending meetings, and filling out forms._

 In general, work classified as _deep_ requires more cognitive effort from us than a shallow one.
-One could ask if a meeting can be classified as deep work.
+One might wonder whether a meeting can be classified as deep work.
 I believe it can be.
 It all depends on what you do during the meeting.
 If you're solving a particularly hard problem together and discussing important matters, then surely it is.
 On the other thing, if you're participating in some meetings just because "you have to" and don't necessarily bring or add value to it, then rather not.

 # Benefits of deep work